OSGeo/PROJ/docs/source/development/reference/functions.rst

             0, 0                          /*  and the time is the constant 0.00 s */
         );

-    This is similar to the inner workings of the deprecated pj_transform function, but the stride functionality has been generalized to work for any size of basic unit, not just a fixed number of doubles.
+    This is similar to the inner workings of the deprecated :c:func:`pj_transform` function, but the stride functionality has been generalized to work for any size of basic unit, not just a fixed number of doubles.

-    In most cases, the stride will be identical for x, y, z, and t, since they will typically be either individual arrays (stride = sizeof(double)), or strided views into an array of application specific data structures (stride = sizeof (...)).
+    In most cases, the stride will be identical for x, y, z, and t, since they will typically be either individual arrays (``stride = sizeof(double)``), or strided views into an array of application specific data structures (``stride = sizeof (...)``).

     But in order to support cases where :c:data:`x`, :c:data:`y`, :c:data:`z`, and :c:data:`t` come from heterogeneous sources, individual strides, :c:data:`sx`, :c:data:`sy`, :c:data:`sz`, :c:data:`st`, are used.

-    .. note:: Since :c:func:`proj_transform` does its work *in place*, this means that even the supposedly constants (i.e. length 1 arrays) will return from the call in altered state.
+    .. note:: Since :c:func:`proj_trans_generic` does its work *in place*, this means that even the supposedly constants (i.e. length 1 arrays) will return from the call in altered state.
 Hence, remember to reinitialize between repeated calls.

     :param PJ* P: Transformation object
     :param `direction`: Transformation direction